norwd/archive/myplace.frontier.com/~mr.wizard/GLGC/README.txt

 	• Realign derived values: Grit Symbol, Emery, Flex-Hone, Scotch-Brite, Bristle Disc

-	• Remove "UAMA Coated" as no confirmation could be provided by UAMA
+	• Remove "UAMA Coated" as no confirmation or provenance could be provided by UAMA

 	• Restyle Clover 6A as not discontinued; it is still available in the Pat Gel® formulation